HenrikSamuelsson/c-programming-design-patterns/singleton/singleton.md

 printf("Our singleton int equals %d", *singletonInt());
 ```

-### Thread Safe Implementation
+### Dynamic Thread Safe Implementation

 In a multithreaded environment the implementation will need to be made thread safe.
-This can be achieved by wrapping writes to the singleton within a critical section or similar, depending on what is supported by the platform.
+This can be achieved by wrapping writes to the singleton within a critical section or similar depending on what is supported by the platform.

 As an example say that we have an embedded system running FreeRTOS.
 A singleton can then be implemented in a thread safe way using the pair of macros called `taskENTER_CRITICAL` and `taskEXIT_CRITICAL`.